 Jericho Road: The Gospel of Mark: Using music, video, and images, join us as we begin an in-depth study of the shortest and yet most provocative Story of Jesus.
-Led by the Rev. Rich Webster in Graham Hall.
+Led by the Rev. Rich Webster (Meets in Graham Hall)

 - Men’s Bible Study - 6:30am - Founder’s Room - Currently reading the Book of Acts, sharing the teaching role using John Stott’s commentary, The Message of Acts, and drinking coffee.
 We welcome new members at any time.
 For more information, contact Rick Finch.

-- Centering Prayer - Tuesdays at Noon, Tilson Room.
-Begins August 15.
-The Rev. Mary Bea Sullivan and the Reverend Deacon Katy Smith will co-facilitate a weekly centering prayer gathering.
-The pattern of the time together will be a brief period of instruction, praying this contemplative prayer, and sharing our experiences.
+- Centering Prayer at Noon - (Tilson Room) The Rev. Mary Bea Sullivan and the Reverend Deacon Katy Smith will co-facilitate a weekly centering prayer gathering.
+The pattern of the time to¬gether will be a brief period of instruction, praying this contemplative prayer, and sharing our experiences.
 Drop-ins are welcome.

-- Tuesday Evening Women’s Bible Study, 5:00-6:00 pm, Tilson Room: This group studies the Lectionary, the scripture that we read in church on Sunday.
+- Tuesday Evening Women’s Bible Study at 5:00 pm - (Tilson Room) - This group studies the Lectionary, the scripture that we read in church on Sunday.
 No preparation is necessary and all women are welcome at any time.
 Led by Diana Plosser.

-- Yoga Class - 7:00pm - Christian Yoga with Teresa Callahan.
+- Yoga Class - 6:15pm - Please note new time!
+Christian Yoga with Teresa Callahan.
 Beginners welcome.
-Begins October 3.
+Begins January 9th.